CTCycle/XREPORT-radiological-reports-generator/README.md

 ## 1. Project Overview

-XREPORT is a client-server application that generates draft radiological reports from X-ray images.
+XREPORT is a client-server research application that generates editable draft radiological reports from X-ray images.
+Models and generated drafts are not clinically approved and require qualified independent review.
 It combines a FastAPI backend and a React frontend to support end-to-end workflows for dataset preparation, model training, validation, and report generation.

 The application runs locally as a FastAPI backend with a Vite-served web interface.
 On Windows, `start_on_windows.ps1` manages the portable runtimes, dependencies, and processes.